tuvus/iowa-systems/README.md

 The graph will automatically update the scale and all points on it if a population equals or is more than the max number.

-The refresh rate can be changed in the simulation settings panel as shown above.
+The simulation update speed can be changed in the simulation settings panel as shown above.

 Simulating Iowa's Prairie
 -------------------------